PrefectHQ/prefect/docs/concepts/tasks.md

 ## Tags

-Sometimes, it is useful to group tasks in ways other than by name or flow.
-Prefect provides tags for this purpose.
+Tags are optional string labels that enable you to identify and group tasks other than by name or flow.
+Tags are useful for:

+- Filtering task runs by tag in the UI and via the [Orion REST API](/api-ref/rest-api/#filtering).
+- Setting [concurrency limits](/concepts/settings.md#task-run-concurrency-limits) on task runs by tag.

-Tags may be specified as an optional keyword argument on the task decorator.
+Tags may be specified as a keyword argument on the [task decorator](/api-ref/prefect/tasks/#prefect.tasks.task).

 ```python hl_lines="1"
 @task(name="hello-task", tags=["test"])